-Across arts, sciences, humanities, and technologies, our students are the future's thinkers, urgently responding - dynamically, logically, and creatively - to great international issues, like sustainability, social justice, climate change, and global health.
+Across arts, sciences, humanities, and technologies, our students are the future's thinkers, urgently responding - dynamically, logically, and creatively - to great international issues like sustainability, social justice, climate change, and global health.

 Our community is diverse with a relaxed feel, and achieves outstanding academic results.
-Students benefit from excellent and affordable accommodation (over 40 per cent en suite), first-rate facilities (especially for sports, art, and music), and a great location.
-All undergraduates and many postgraduates (including families) live on our main site, set in a 42-acre park a short walk from Cambridge city centre.
+Students benefit from excellent and affordable accommodation (over 40 per cent en suite), first-rate facilities (including sports, arts and music, and crossdisciplinary creativity and collaboration), and a great location.
+All undergraduates and many postgraduates (including families) live on our main site set in a 42-acre park, a short walk from Cambridge city centre.

 We're up the road from the University Library and the Sidgwick Site (arts and humanities), and effectively next door to the West Cambridge Site where many science courses are based.